Diversity and Work Environment Initiatives That Make Casio a Great Place to Work

 As it becomes difficult for students to get time to think about work due to a shrinking job hunting period in Japan, Casio is providing workplace-hosted internships aimed at giving students an insight into what “work” is and what a “job” is.

-Policy for Fair Evaluation and Compensation
+Ensuring Fair Evaluation and Compensation

 Based firmly on a foundation of fairness, Casio aims to continuously improve its human resource system in light of changes in the social environment.
 Within that system, the present basic human resources policy combines a role-based system that grades individual employees based on the extent of their roles with a performance-based approach to evaluation and compensation based mainly on outcomes of job performance within their roles.